National Design Awards

-The American National Design Awards, founded in 2000, are funded and awarded by Cooper-Hewitt, Smithsonian Design Museum.
-There are seven official design categories, and three additional awards.
-Supplemental awards can be given at the discretion of the jury or institution.
+The American National Design Awards, founded in 2000, are various awards funded and bestowed by the Cooper-Hewitt, Smithsonian Design Museum.
+There are seven official design categories, and three additional awards when applicable.
+Any supplemental awards deemed appropriate may be awarded at the discretion of the acting jury or institution.

+History

+In 2000, the program was launched as a project of the White House Millennium Council.
+In 2025, the award program celebrated its twenty-fifth year.

+Awards

-The seven official design categories are:
+The seven official design categories include: